-Going forward, support from other key bond investors should also be sought.
-The best practice principles should also be explained in order to facilitate supportive official sector policies.
-It is important to stress that negotiations in good faith should remain the essence of debt restructurings.
-A move away from good-faith negotiations between issuers, creditors, and investors on the basis of a limited number of exceptions is inconsistent with the international understandings that have been historically at the heart of sovereign debt restructurings.
-Such negotiations are also the operational consequences of the restoration of Collective Action Clauses (CACs) which have been welcomed by the G7 and the IMF.
+It is import to stress that negotiations in good faith should remain the essence of debt restructurings.
+A move away from good-faith negotiations between issuers, creditors and investors on the basis of a limited number of exceptions is inconsistent with the international understandings that have been historically at the heart of sovereign debt restructurings.
+The need for such negotiations between the parties is increased and even more significant if the requisite thresholds envisaged under the aggregated CACs are to be met and the sovereign is to benefit fully from the enhanced collective action mechanism.